 Now who was the father of pride?
 Let us turn over to Job, chapter 41.
 In Job we always take a look at the "leviathan" as being the alligator, and I cannot see how this can possibly be true, because they have been catching alligators for years with ropes.
 They have certainly speared them and killed them.
 In verses 33 and 34 we begin to see who the father of pride is.

-Job 41:33-34 Upon earth there is not his like, who is made without fear.
+Job 41:33-34 On earth there is nothing like him, which is made without fear.
 [He has no fear.
 He has no fear of God either.]
-He beholds all high things: he is a king over all the children of pride.
+He beholds every high thing; he is a king over all the children of pride.

 Whoever this is, he is king over all the children of pride.
 I think you know who this is.